gwizit/moodle-local_textplus/textplus/TROUBLESHOOTING.md

 **Solution:**

-- Content selections in Step 2 are not preserved when going back to Step 1**Cause:** Converting from PNG/WebP to JPEG.
+- Content selections in Step 2 are not preserved when going back to Step 1
 - This is intentional - new search may find different items

-- Complete the wizard without going back if possible**Solutions:**
+- Complete the wizard without going back if possible

-1. Keep source and target in PNG or WebP format

-### Wizard Stuck on a Step2.
-Don't enable cross-format conversion for transparent images
+### Wizard Stuck on a Step

-3. JPEG doesn't support transparency

-**Cause:** Validation error or missing required fields.4.
-Ensure GD library is installed and configured correctly
+**Cause:** Validation error or missing required fields.

-**Solutions:**### Colors Look Different
+**Solutions:**
 1. Check for error messages at top of page

-2. Verify all required fields are filled**Cause:** Color profile or format conversion issues.
+2. Verify all required fields are filled
 3. In Step 3, ensure backup confirmation is checked

-4. Refresh page and start over if necessary**Solutions:**
+4. Refresh page and start over if necessary

-5. Clear browser cache and cookies1.
-Keep same format (JPG→JPG, PNG→PNG)
+5. Clear browser cache and cookies

-2. Use sRGB color profile in source images

----3.
-Test cross-format conversion on a few images first

-4. Check GD library configuration
+---

 ## Still Having Issues?

----

 ### Enable Debugging

-## Wizard Navigation Issues

 1. **Moodle Debugging:**

-   - Go to **Site administration → Development → Debugging**### Can't Go Back to Previous Step
+   - Go to **Site administration → Development → Debugging**
    - Set to "DEVELOPER: extra Moodle debug messages"

-   - Set "Display debug messages" to "Yes"**Cause:** Browser back button used instead of wizard's Back button.
+   - Set "Display debug messages" to "Yes"

-2. **PHP Error Logs:****Solution:**
+2. **PHP Error Logs:**

-   - Linux: `/var/log/apache2/error.log` or `/var/log/php-fpm/error.log`- Always use the wizard's "Back" button at bottom of form
+   - Linux: `/var/log/apache2/error.log` or `/var/log/php-fpm/error.log`

    - XAMPP: `xampp/apache/logs/error.log`- Don't use browser navigation buttons